jfinkels/equivalence/README.md

 * `hyperref`
 * `xy`

-On Ubuntu 11.04, the necessary system packages which contain these LaTeX packages are:
+On Ubuntu 11.04 and 11.10, the necessary system packages which contain these LaTeX packages are:

 * `texlive-base`
 * `texlive-latex-base`